MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 end
 ```

-The potential for optimization is a nice bonus on the side, but not the main reason to want mods to be written in a compiled language.
+An important thing to note is that while the potential of having the code execute faster is a nice bonus, it isn't the main reason grug is a compiled language.
+The fact that TCC is only around 100 KB is attractive enough to be why grug is transpiled to C.

 # Tiny embeddable compiler